SeanKilleen/seankilleen.github.io/_posts/2020-12-18-how-to-force-git-to-prompt-you-for-a-password.md

 date: 2020-12-18 11:18 -0500
 ---

 A fun git challenge!
 I had to make a request against a remote repository in git.
 The only issue is that only a shared GitHub account had access, not my own account (due to a vendor limitation).
-So when I occasionally needed to use this remote, I would have to log out and log in as the service account and it just seemed a bit messy.
+So when I occasionally needed to use this remote, I would have to log out and log in as the service account.
+It just seemed a bit messy.

 I found a reasonable way to do this, and I'll run through the steps below.
 (Have a better way?
 I'd love to hear about it in the comments!)